5 Responses to the Challenges of Redevelopment By Matthew Thomas

-- The need to increase revenues and/or reduce city services to maintain fiscal health
+- The need to increase revenues and reduce city services to maintain fiscal health

-- The breakdown of institutions – both governmental and non-governmental – that provide key services and the capacity to attract and retain businesses and residents
+- The breakdown of institutions – both governmental and non-governmental – that provide vital services and the capacity to attract and retain businesses and residents

 - Increase in crime